 Discovery

-• Surveillance footage
+- Surveillance footage

-• Accident reports
+- Accident reports

-• Witness testimony
+- Witness testimony

-• Expert witness testimony
+- Expert witness testimony

-• Medical records
+- Medical records

-• Financial statements
+- Financial statements

-• Personal recollections
+- Personal recollections

-However, the process for collecting such evidence can be difficult.
+However, the process of collecting such evidence can be difficult.
 Lengthy depositions must be scheduled in order to obtain crucial witness testimony.
 Furthermore, parties in charge of crucial documents may be hard to reach or otherwise uncooperative.
 Our experienced team can help ease your stress by gathering the required evidence and expediting your lawsuit.

 Delays in Scheduling Cases

 One major factor that can affect how long your Illinois wrongful death lawsuit will take is when your case is scheduled.
 Courts can get backed up and may be forced to schedule cases far in the future.
-Some courts may schedule cases months in advance while other courts schedule cases a year out.
+Some courts may schedule cases months in advance, while other courts schedule cases a year out.
 If your local court is particularly busy, it may take a long time before your case may proceed to trial.
-Our Illinois personal injury lawyers can help advise clients on whether their lawsuit will be affected by delays in scheduling cases.
+Our Illinois personal injury lawyers can help advise clients on whether their lawsuits will be affected by delays in scheduling cases.

 Settlement Negotiations

 Furthermore, settlement negotiations can have a major impact on the length of time it takes your case to conclude.
 A settlement agreement is a sort of legal contract that ensures a defendant will pay an agreed-upon amount to a plaintiff in exchange for their lawsuit being voluntarily dismissed.
-By settling early, plaintiffs can complete their case and receive compensation more quickly.
+By settling early, plaintiffs can complete their cases and receive compensation more quickly.
 If plaintiffs do not settle, they must undergo the long ordeal of trying their case.

 Calculating Damages

 Lastly, the time it takes to calculate damages can affect how long your wrongful death lawsuit takes in Illinois.
 In some cases, damages may be straightforward to calculate.
 In others, the calculations may be complex.
 In that case, multiple expert witnesses may be required to establish the cost of things like lost earning capacity.
-Moreover, non-economic damages such as the loss of companionship and intimacy with your loved one can be difficult to quantify, and proving those damages might require a list of witnesses as well.
+Moreover, non-economic damages, such as the loss of companionship and intimacy with your loved one, can be difficult to quantify, and proving those damages might require a list of witnesses as well.
 Our Aurora personal injury lawyers can help explain the process for calculating damages in your case.

 If Your Loved One Suffered a Wrongful Death in Illinois, Our Lawyers Can Help